cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 ## About Magic Menus

 The cre8magic Menu System helps you to easily create best-practice menus in Oqtane.
-The goal is that your menus are:
+The goal is tAct your menus are:

 1. configuration-based
 1. mobile-friendly & reactive